 Peru: Central Bank stands pat in October

-At its monetary policy meeting on 11 October, the Central Bank of Peru (BCRP) decided to keep the policy interest rate unchanged at an eight-year low of 2.75%, matching market expectations.
-It last cut the policy interest rate in March, by 25 basis points, which ended an easing cycle.
+At its monetary policy meeting on 10 October, the Central Bank of Peru (BCRP) kept the policy interest rate unchanged at a nine-year low of 2.50%.
+Analysts’ expectations were divided, with some expecting a 25-basis-point cut in October.